SheriffKoder/Course--phase-4--NextJS-DBA/Readme.md

 ## **`NextNews Project`**
  >**section4-njs-nextnews-part1**
-- Dynamic pages: @/news/[slug] displays dynamic content based on the slug value from an imported object with not-found check for a not-found UI
+- **Dynamic pages:** @/news/[slug] displays dynamic content based on the slug value from an imported object with not-found check for a not-found UI
+- Add /archive page which uses @archive/@latest "parallel routes" to display two separate contents on the same page even with sub-dynamic pages
+- Use "catch-all" routes to display news cards depending on the year/month dynamic values in the url while @latest display the same latest news cards

 ## **Algorithms and Data Structures**